IsmaelTrentin/djsb-commands/README.md

 - `T`: the type that defines the command category, for example an `Enum`.
 - `name`: the name of the command.
-- `category`: the type that defines the command category, for example an `Enum`.
+- `category`: defines the command category.
 - `description?`: the description of the command.
 - `parameters?`: all the parameters the command accepts.